CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab4.md

 ## Task 1: Generate code by chat that uses ARM to deploy resources to Azure

+Use GitHub Copilot Chat to generate ARM code that deploys resources to Azure and save it as arm.json.

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.

    ![](../../media/Edge.png)